 3. Discover new products to sell

 You might think your product catalogue is complete when you have already listed all the best products that you can think of under a particular category.
 However, this is never the case.
 There is always something new being launched in the market that you should have in your catalogue.
 Since many of these products don’t sell after the initial fad, it is crucial that you find and list them soon to exploit the opportunity.
-Besides, eCommerce selling has always been about providing customers with what’s new in the market before it penetrates into the brick and mortar stores.
+Besides, Sales across ECommerce has always been about providing customers with what’s new in the market before it penetrates into the brick and mortar stores.
 Web scraping lets you discover new opportunities that you might be missing.

 4. Optimize your product catalogue